The Student visa allows overseas students to study on a higher education course with us. This visa has replaced the Tier 4 (General) visa route.

 After you apply

-After you submit an application and attend a biometrics appointment (where required), it should take around 8 weeks for you to receive the decision.
-You can also choose to pay extra for a priority service if you wish to obtain the decision sooner.
+After you submit an application and attend a biometrics appointment (where required), it should take around eight weeks for you to receive your decision.
+You can also choose to pay extra for a priority service (if available at the time of your application) if you wish to obtain the decision sooner.
 Please do not travel abroad while waiting for the outcome – leaving the UK during this period will automatically cancel your visa application.

-While waiting for the decision, your most recent visa will be extended under section 3C leave of the Immigration Act 1971.
-This means that even if your most recent visa expires while you are waiting for the decision on your application, you will remain legally in the UK until the new application is decided, as long as the application itself was submitted before your visa expired.
+While waiting for the decision, your most recent visa will be extended under section 3C of the Immigration Act 1971.
+This means that even if your most recent visa expires while you're waiting for a decision on your application, you'll be able to legally remain in the UK until your new application is decided, as long as the application itself was submitted before your visa expired.

 As part of your application for a Student visa, you may need to undergo a credibility interview.
 These interviews are carried out by the UKVI.
 They are intended to help assess your intent and credibility to study in the UK.
 The UK Embassy in your home country will contact you to ask a series of specific questions.
 The interview usually takes place via Skype.

 - Speak in English.
 The interviewer will expect you to respond to the questions in English